TEACHERS

 and be immersed into a universe I knew little to nothing about

-the scholarship did not cover housing or food of course, so spent nights
+but the scholarship did not cover housing or food of course,

-At that time I was playing drumset in rock and fusion bands.
+at that time I was playing drumset in rock and fusion bands, by ear,

 e.g.,